Bryggen in Bergen, Norway. Over a thousand years old and the inspiration for Straven.

 Bryggen in Bergen, Norway.
 Over a thousand years old and the inspiration for Straven. (photo: James Kemp)

 Straven is the title of the first chapter in my fantasy novel, provisionally titled Fierce.
-I’m still looking for beta readers to read it.
-If you liked Chapter 1 – Straven, and would be willing to read the whole novel and provide constructive feedback please get in touch.
+I’m now looking for reviewers to read and review it.
+If you liked Chapter 1 – Straven, and would be willing to read the whole novel and provide an honest review please get in touch.
 The story starts in Straven, the home of both Yngvild and Noren.
 I’ve linked to some of the story background I’ve put on my wiki.
-This isn’t the final version, but a second draft.
-There’ll be at least two more versions before it gets published.
-One after I’ve had feedback from beta readers, and another after a professional edit.

 Chapter 1 – Straven